 “Honey, we men are guilty of watching our crazy movies.
 What little boy didn’t want to be Luke Skywalker or Arnold Schwarzenegger?
-But as a mature adult male I’m reasonably sure that if I tried to fire a shotgun, the recoil would take my white and nerdy arm clean off.
+But as a mature adult male I’m reasonably sure that if I tried to fire a 50-caliber, the recoil would take my white and nerdy arm clean off.
 Not only that but the legal fees would be through the roof.
-But what I’m seeing here is admiration for the most shallow, empty, self-indulgent and rather hideous females on the planet who dress like they fell into a clowns closet.
+So what I’m seeing here is admiration for the most shallow, empty, self-indulgent and rather hideous females on the planet who dress like they fell into a clowns closet.
 In short, these ladies are the “bad guy” in every movie about good versus evil.”

 The fiery stares in the office were enough to melt Kryptonian steel.

 DP: “You see babes, what you’re doing is removing great women of history like Rosa Parks, Mother Theresa and J. Edgar Hoover…and placing instead a polished turd on the pedestal.
 What you should all be doing is firebombing the nearest theatre playing this.
 Go.
 Go on.
 You’re ready. “.

 At that moment I handed their leader a Bic lighter.
 At least I assume she was their leader as she had the nicest shoes.

 One of them briefly cried, “Why you little…”